Is your business at risk of “Pinkwashing” this Pride Month?

 Pinkwashing can lead to reputational and legal risk, both of which can lead to financial consequences for the business, which can easily be minimised.

-A likely outcome of pinkwashing is reputational damage as a result of being exposed as not having taken any substantial action to support the LGBT+ community.
+A likely outcome of pinkwashing is reputational damage as a result of being exposed as not having taken any substantial action to support the LGBTQIA+ community.
 This reputational damage can lead to a decrease in the profits and success of the business.

 Reputational damage in respect of social matters can also lead to business partners distancing themselves from the company in questions so as to avoid any reputational damage themselves by association.
 This could include financiers, customers, suppliers, and any other third parties or business partners that have ties to the company in question.